Nonye2K3/chia/Beginner's-Guide.md

 ## How it works

-### The GUI - Graphical User Interface

-The simplest way to start with Chia is to [install the Chia software](https://github.com/Chia-Network/chia-blockchain/wiki/INSTALL) on the operating system of your choice and run the GUI.
+The simplest way to start with Chia is to [install the Chia software](https://github.com/Chia-Network/chia-blockchain/wiki/INSTALL) on the operating system of your choice and run the GUI (Graphical User Interface).
 The Windows version automatically starts once installed, and the Mac just needs to be opened from the Applications directory.
 Once the application is opened, it loads and starts to sync with the rest of the network and blockchain.
 As of this writing, fully syncing can take 4-6 hrs and this will increases over time.
 Basically, you are syncing with everyone on the network, downloading the whole blockchain, which includes all transactions ever processed on the network.
 The Chia blockchain database copy will be stored on your computer.
 Everyone with Chia installed on their computer also has a copy.

 ### The Basics of Farming